sam-caldwell/bibliography/README.md

 ## To Use:
 - Fork the repo for your own use.
 - Build the software (`make`)
-- Run `./bin/bib help` for usage info.
+- Run `./bin/bib help` for usage info (you need an OpenAI API Key in your local env vars).
+  WARNING: DO NOT PUT YOUR OPENAI API KEY IN THIS REPO!

 ## To Build:
 `make`